-SOTs and a Technical Review Committee before the approval of funding.
-To improve the roles of the Priority Working Groups (PWGs) and Technical Review Committee (TRC), they are updated on ERF progress and spending related to each sector through PWG meetings and upon request.
-A training workshop was held in Erbil during February 2010 for NGOS that are based in the northern part of Iraq.
-22 participants from 22 different NGOs attended the workshop, introducing the full cycle of the ERF programme as a funding mechanism.
-The workshop discussed ERF's criteria and procedures starting from submitting and approving proposals, through funding and execution, ending up with submitting required reporting.
-To assure maximum coverage, another two training workshops were held in Erbil in March 2010 covering NGOs in the central and southern governorates of Iraq.
-More than 49 participants attended the two (2) workshops representing 49 Iraqi and international NGOs. • Eighty one present (81%) of funded non-governmental organizations (NGO's) under the programme were national Iraqi NGOs.
-This Programme as of 31 December 2011 partnered with 47 Iraqi NGOs and 11 International NGOs.
-Please refer to list of implementing partners at the end of this report. • The programme continues to cover most of Iraq, conducting ninety-two (97) activities in 15 Governorates.
+49 Iraqi and international NGOs.
+83% of funded NGOs under the programme were national Iraqi NGOs.
+This Programme as of 30 September 2012 partnered with 54 Iraqi NGOs and 11 International NGOs.
+Please refer to list of implementing partners at the end of this report. • The programme covers all of Iraq, conducting 117 activities in 18 Governorates.
 Strengthened links between immediate action for families in crisis and support for early recovery.
-All ERF projects are prioritized by the SOTs and TRC Committee to support projects with potential early recovery activities and critical shortfalls in the MDGs. % of planned 100% Enhanced emergency preparedness to respond to crisis in Iraq.
-The Programme funded one grant to supply life saving medical items to Public Emergency Departments in Iraq, covering % of planned 75% of planned activities m maq.
-I nine (9) Central and Southern Governorates targeting an estimated 21,000 crisis-affected individuals accessing emergency rooms.
+All ERF projects are prioritized by the Priority Working Groups (PWGs) and TRC Committee to support projects with potential early recovery activities and critical shortfalls in the MDGs.
+100% Enhanced emergency preparedness to respond to crisis in Iraq.
+The Programme funded one grant to supply life saving medical items to Public Emergency Departments in Iraq, covering nine (9) Central and Southern Governorates targeting an estimated 21,000 crisis-affected individuals accessing emergency rooms.
 The project originally was targeting 15 governorates, but actually covered 9 based on continuous rapid assessment.
 The estimated gender ratios of beneficiaries are: 40% children, 35% women and 25% men.

-Sixty two percent (62%) of the distributed items were consumed and thirty-eight percent (38%) of distributed items were pre-positioned at the Ministry of Health Emergency Departments/Hospitals.
+62% of the distributed items were consumed and 38% of distributed items were pre-positioned at the Ministry of Health Emergency Departments/Hospitals.
 The above is reflected in the project's final narrative and financial project reports.

-taking in consideration the geographic coverage and the programme's new period.
-Progress remained static as the ERF Fund Management Cell did not receive any valid emergency preparedness proposals up to reporting period
+75% of planned activities taking in consideration the geographic coverage and the programme's new period.
+Progress remained static as the ERF Fund Management Cell did not receive any valid emergency preparedness proposals up to the reporting period